apify/browser-pool/README.md

-# Browser Pool - the headless browser manager
+# (DEPRECATED) Browser Pool - the headless browser manager

+> **DEPRECATED!**
+>
+> The Browser Pool package now lives in the [`crawlee`](https://github.com/apify/crawlee) repository - submit all your issues and PRs there.
+This repository is no longer actively maintained!

 Browser Pool is a small, but powerful and extensible library, that allows you to seamlessly control multiple headless browsers at the same time with only a little configuration, and a single function call.
 Currently it supports [Puppeteer](https://github.com/puppeteer/puppeteer),